podstudio/psblog/source/blog/2014-02-23-angular-testing-directives.html.markdown

   }))
 ~~~~

 Here, I am just setting up variables that I am going to want to reference in various parts of our tests.
-Compile is going to be very important for when we want to inject our directive's scope into the template that we fetch during our spec. the $httpBackend service is important so that we can mock our external http resources.
+Compile is going to be very important for when we want to inject our directive's scope into the template that we fetch during our spec.
+The $httpBackend service is important so that we can mock our external http resources.

 ~~~~ ruby
   template = __html__['/templates/author-form.html']